Camilleri, author of Montalbano detective series, dies at 93

 ROME (AP) — Author Andrea Camilleri, creator of the best-selling Commissario Montalbano series about a likable, though oft-brooding small-town Sicilian police chief who mixed humanity with pragmatism to solve crimes, died in a Rome hospital Wednesday.
 He was 93.

-Rome's hospital system also announced the death, a few weeks after the long-ailing Camilleri was hospitalized with heart problems and complications from a broken hip.
+Rome's hospital system also announced the death, a month after the long-ailing Camilleri was hospitalized with heart problems and complications from a broken hip.

 Camilleri's books — most set in his native Sicily — sold some 25 million copies in Italy, where literary best-sellers are usually measured by the tens of thousands.